-For lunch check out Odd Couple for casual and delicious Asian dining.
+For lunch visit Odd Couple for casual and delicious Asian dining.
 I recommend the Asian mango avocado salad with Vietnamese spring rolls to share – or not.

-Newly opened Odla on Broadway serves farm to table meals – with no middle-man.
-Not only can you get favourites like fried chicken sandwiches, but you can purchase their meats at the front of the restaurant.
-And the prices seemed very reasonable from what I saw.
+Odlaon Broadway serves farm to table meals – with no middle-man.
+Not only can you get favourites like fried chicken sandwiches and couscous with squash and smoked yogurt, you can purchase a variety of items that are served on the menu at the front of the restaurant.
+I found prices to be very reasonable.

-Be sure to visit the brand new Nutrien Wonderhub Children’s Museum that according to my two fellow adult travel companions will blow your mind and light up your Instagram feed.
+Be sure to visit the Nutrien Wonderhub Children’s Museum that according to my two fellow adult travel companions will blow your mind and light up your Instagram feed.
 Seriously.